u7702045/honeybest/README.md

 	6.4.
 Eliminate first row & first column, eliminate all duplicate line and leave only one line with regular express at increasing character, Figure 2. <br/>
 	6.5.
 Re-apply new activities to HoneyBest LSM. `cat /etc/hb/path > /proc/honeybest/path`<br/>
 	6.6 Enable the HoneyBest LSM. <br/>
-###### Developer can enable the locking mode during system test to verify the outcome.
-If system test failure, disable the locking mode and run again the activities.
+###### Developer can enable the locking mode (`echo 1 > /proc/sys/kernel/honeybest/locking`) during system test to verify the outcome.
+If system test failure, disable the locking mode (`echo 0 > /proc/sys/kernel/honeybest/locking`) and run again the activities.
 Comparing the files context will give you hint what missing activity need to inject.
 #### Figure 1
 |NO|FUNC|UID|MODE|SUID|GUID|DEV|SOURCE PATH|TARGET PATH|
 |--|----|---|----|----|----|---|-----------|-----------|